Skip to main content

 Hindustani violin and Carnatic veena in a midnight jugalbandi across India’s two classical traditions

-Midnight at the Barbican.
-The Hall empties after the evening concert.
-Then, at the stroke of twelve, two of India’s foremost string players meet on stage for a jugalbandi — a duet form where musicians from different traditions improvise together, responding to each other in real time.
+At the stroke of twelve, two of India’s foremost string players meet on stage for a jugalbandi, a duet form where musicians from different traditions improvise together, responding to each other in real time.
+Halloween night in London has just become a reason to go out and enjoy a fascinating, Darbar’s first ever late night performance.

 Kala Ramnath – violin